The TUI (botholomew chat)

 5. Threads

-Every thread ever persisted to the project DB, with a type filter (chat vs. worker).
+Every thread ever persisted to the project, with a type filter (chat vs. worker).
 Threads store the full interaction history (messages, tool calls, tool results) — the same data the agent uses to reconstruct context on resume.

 d deletes a thread, with a yes/no confirmation.
 You can't delete the thread you're currently attached to.